ucsd-dsc-arts/dsc160-final-dsc160_final_group12/README.md

 The data we used for associating colors to letters is found within the article A Deep Learning Model of Perception in Color-Letter Synesthesia by Joel R Bock.
 This researcher also looked into creating a net to associate handwriting to common synesthesia colors.
 He was able to identify the most common colors a synesthesia patient may see for each letter.

+There are three options for the outputted image: a color wheel, a hexogram spiral, and a spirograph.
+The different options are selected by random number generator, so each time you run the model you can get a slightly different output.

 **User Handwritten Text:** Image of handwritten text that is created by the user and passed into the text recognition model.